What Is Coolify? Self-Hosted PaaS Explained (2026)

 What is Coolify and How Does it Work?

 The choice between them comes down to a trade-off between cost, time, and responsibility.
+For a deeper comparison with a similar tool, see our Coolify vs Dokploy breakdown.

 | Feature | Self-Hosted | Coolify Cloud |